Glass of brandy at sunset

-America’s cornerstone spirit isn’t bourbon but brandy.
+That's right — bourbon, while it may sit center stage, isn't the primary spirit of the South, or the country as a whole.
+Brandy was our first love.
 Apple and peach to be precise, produced by farmers, women and smart distillers who saw dollar signs in the country’s earliest orchards.

 Isolated from their homelands in the vast New World, people began taming the wild peach and apple trees that grew throughout the colonies, planting orchard after orchard in order to ferment, then distill the trees’ fruits.
 By the 1640s, brandy had become a taxable commodity, thereby making brandy-making a serious enterprise.

 Women were some of the nation’s first distillers and home brewers.
 Their spirit-making endeavors are well-documented in household manuals of the day like The Lady’s Complete Guide from 1791, and 1777’s The Virginia Housewife, which was considered the first American cookbook to contain spirits-making recipes.
 Newspapers from the 18th and 19th centuries often advertised land for sale, which nearly always included a peach or apple orchard and made sure to mention their perfection for brandy and cider production.